cs385fall18/Final-Project/README.md

 Returns the transactions in the current period.
 Periods are based on the first day of the month.
 Accepts the following query parameter:

 - month and year: returns the list of transactions for the specified period

+tradeoffs
+used django instead of go
+Django:
+	easier to steup and use
+go + docker:
+	very hard to use